sghpjuikit/player/CONTRIBUTING.md

 ## Widgets

 Widgets don't need to be compiled by the IDE, the application will compile them itself.
-But for syntax highlighting and error reporting they should be included as separate module, depending on PlayerFX and all jars in the widgets directory.
+But for syntax highlighting and error reporting it is recommended to create a separate module for them, depending on PlayerFX and all jars in the widgets directory.
 This should automatically be setup by Gradle and imported into your IDE.

 ## Code style